 - Construction snacks: Use materials like graham crackers or marshmallows or gingerbread.
 Mortar them together with cream cheese, frosting, or peanut butter.
 Let kids create buildings with them.
 Decorate with candy or dried fruit or cereal.

 - More ideas for songs, books, and more related to construction: http://www.everythingpreschool.com/themes/construction/

 - And more great ideas: http://notjustcute.com/2011/03/11/lets-build-activities-for-a-preschool-tools-and-construction-theme/

-I also teach a STEM enrichment class where we do lots of building activities.
+In our STEM enrichment class, we do lots of building activities.
 Go here to learn more: http://inventorsoftomorrow.com/category/math-engineering/